 Nissan Maxima Review

-The 2013 Nissan Maxima ranks 18 out of 20 Upscale Midsize Cars.
-This ranking is based on our analysis of 32 published reviews and test drives of the Nissan Maxima, and our analysis of reliability and safety data.
+The 2013 Nissan Maxima ranks 18 out of 22 Upscale Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Nissan Maxima, as well as reliability and safety data.

 The 2013 Maxima has an attractively-designed cabin that’s constructed with high-quality materials, which leads many reviewers to say that the Maxima could probably get away with an Infiniti badge.
 However, some critics point out that the Maxima is priced similarly to the Infiniti G37, as well as other luxury models.
 Reviewers generally like the Maxima’s comfortable front seats, saying that there’s plenty of room for a 6-foot-tall driver.
 Most also regard the second row as spacious and comfortable, though one reviewer says that the back seat could offer more support.
 Still, the Maxima impresses auto writers with an intuitive navigation system, as well as other user-friendly electronic features.
 Dual-zone automatic climate control, push-button start and Bluetooth come standard on the base Maxima, while options and features available on higher trims include a backup camera, navigation, leather upholstery, heated front seats and a Bose stereo.